garagesteve1155/FunctionFormer2/README.md

 ⭐ Support

-If you find this useful, star the repo and open issues/PRs with concrete repros or improvements.
+If you find this useful, star the repo and please consider becoming a member of the Patreon.
 You can also browse my other projects here: github.com/garagesteve1155.